jakubrd/discord-ai-summarizer/README.md

 ## Usage

+### Message Summarization
-1. After inviting the bot, use the `/summarize` command in any channel
+1. Use the `/summarize` command in any channel
-2. Select the number of messages to summarize using the buttons (10, 20, or 50)
+2. Choose from two types of summarization:
+   - Number of messages (10, 30, 50, 100, 200)
+   - Time period (Today, Yesterday, Last 3 Days, Last Week)
-3. Wait for the AI to generate a summary
+3. Wait for the AI to generate a summary (using DeepSeek-R1 model)
-4. The summary will be posted in a thread under the original command message
+4. The summary will be posted in a new thread

+### Configuration
+1. Use `/config language` to set your preferred language:
+   - English
+   - Polski (Polish)
+   - Auto (Use Discord setting)
+2. Use `/config show` to view your current settings
+3. Settings are saved per user and persist across bot restarts

+## Localization Support

+The bot supports multiple languages:
+- Interface elements (buttons, messages)
+- AI-generated summaries (using DeepSeek-R1's multilingual capabilities)
+- Thread names and dates
+- Error messages

+Current languages:
+- English (default)
+- Polish
+- More languages can be easily added

 ## Troubleshooting